Visual Feedback

 When to use visual feedback

-• Design QA on staging sites
+• Design QA on staging sites—comparing build to design files

-• Client review rounds before launch
+• Client review rounds before launch—collecting approval feedback

 • Developer handoff with specific CSS notes